A few simple tips on how to improve the security of an Ubuntu Desktop (or Linux Mint) installation.

 sudo systemctl disable ntp

-Now reboot and make sure these services are not running.
+Reboot and make sure these services are not running.

 Restrict information exposed by the kernel